ropensci/RNeXML/README.md

 ```

 This next block defines a resource (link), described by the `rel`
 attribute as a homepage, a term in the `foaf` vocabulalry.
-Becuase
+Because
 `foaf` is not a default namespace, we will have to provide its URL in
 the full definition below.